gomorpheus/morpheus-docs/troubleshooting/agent.rst

   ..
 NOTE:: Be sure to use https:// even when using an ip address for the appliance.

-* Inbound connectivity access to the |morpheus| Appliance from provisioned vms and container hosts on port 443 (needed for agent communication)
+* Inbound connectivity access to the |morpheus| Appliance from provisioned VM's and container hosts on port 443 (needed for agent communication)

 * Private (non-morpheus provided) vm images/templates must have their credentials entered.
 These can be entered/edited in the Provisioning - Virtual Images section but clicking the Actions dropdown of an image and selecting Edit.